latticexyz/mud/.changeset/gold-swans-eat.md

 "@latticexyz/explorer": patch
 ---

-Boolean values are now submitted correctly on the Interact page.
+- Boolean values can now be submitted on the Interact page.
+- Fixed redirects when only a single local world is deployed.
+- Chain logos are now displayed correctly when running the Explorer locally.